|

-"Can one marry a model? / Kill your past, make you real, raise a family, / by removing you bodily / from back numbers of Sham?"
-(Nabokov, "Ode to a Model") Zoli Management Inc. rests at a crisscross of designers, advertisers and commercial artisans, male and female models are requested and measured and weighted, it’s the nerve center of a modern meat market.
-Hopefuls walk in and out with portfolios, brand names are sprinkled about ("the Chanel use," "the Avon look"): The lighting of cheekbones and the application of mascara in mega-close-up are major events, photo sessions are protracted Svengali-Trilby tangos ("That’s it...
-Tighten up a bit...
+"Back numbers of Sham," as Nabokov's ode has it.
+Zoli Management Inc. at the crisscross of designers, advertisers and commercial artisans, female and male models are measured and weighed, the nerve center of the new meat market.
+Hopefuls zip in and out with portfolios, slogans and brands are sprinkled about ("the Chanel use," "the Avon look").
+The lighting of cheekbones and the application of mascara in close-up are the main events, photo sessions are extended Svengali-Trilby tangos.
+"That's it...
+Tighten up a bit now...
 Bitchier now...
-A little more innocent, a little more sexual...").
-The manufacturing and packaging of idealized images for mass consumption (and deception) is exemplified as "Mr. Middle America" is created in a photographer’s Manhattan loft in between talk of Japanese food and leftist schoolmates, a sort of Warholian joke.
-(The great ghoul himself later turns up to assess the magic: "It’s, uh, a lot of work, yeah.")
-The molding of chic fake idols proves galling to such a purveyor of responsible images as Frederick Wiseman, yet much of the film’s fascination lies on the way Wiseman keeps running into similarities between his own camera and those sculpturing live mannequins for a cologne ad.
-The central sequence follows some testy Von Sternberg demanding take after take of a woman taking four steps on the sidewalk while weathered New Yorkers on the edge of the shoot are spliced in for contrast -- the difference between the obsessive choreographing the pose and the saturnine filmmaker recording the action is that, when the day is over, what the other guy unspools is a commercial for women’s stockings.
-Wiseman closes on the catwalk, where the models are unveiled not like the dancers in French Can Can but like mechanical Marias from Metropolis.
-Altman paid tribute in Prêt-à-Porter, but who remembers Michael Crichton’s Looker?
+A little more innocent, a little more sexual.")
+Frederick Wiseman and the performers behind the veil, Ballet, La Danse, Crazy Horse...
+The manufacturing and packaging of idealized images for consumption (and deception) is exemplified as "Mister Middle America" is created in a photographer's Manhattan loft in between chatter of Japanese food and leftist classmates, a Warholian joke.
+(The great ghoul himself turns up later to assess the magic: "It's, uh, a lot of work, yeah.")
+The central sequence has a Von Sternberg wannabe demanding take after take of a woman taking four steps on the sidewalk—the contrast is not just between the fashion plate in the spotlight and the weathered New York faces on the edges of the shoot, but also between the choreographer's obsessive capturing of the pose and the camera's saturnine recording of the process.
+The sculpting of live mannequins is its own art form, Wiseman closes on the catwalk where the models are unveiled not like the French Cancan dancers but the mechanical Marias from Metropolis.
+Altman in Prêt-à-Porter pays tribute, but who remembers Crichton's Looker?
 In black and white.

 --- Fernando F. Croce |